-The hot issues of exposure regulation are regularly analyzed during the meetings of the "ALARA" commission prior to approval of work schedules.
+The issues of exposure regulation are regularly analyzed during the meetings of the "ALARA" commission prior to approval of work schedules.
 Dose loads are regularly evaluated by the Nuclear Safety Committee.
-The evaluation of personnel dose load is periodically discussed with UVZ SR representative with an emphasis on the most exposed works.
+The evaluation of personnel dose load is periodically discussed with ÚVZ SR representative with an emphasis on the most exposed works.

-Limits for gaseous and liquid discharges are set by the Chief Hygienist and are a part of a documentation submitted to ÚJD SR for approval.
+Limits for gaseous and liquid discharges are set by the Chief Hygienist and are part of the documentation submitted to ÚJD SR for approval.
 Gaseous discharges reach ones to tens of MBq, representing ones % of annual limit.
 Liquid discharges reach values (except for tritium) of tenths to ones of MBq, representing tenths to ones % of annual limit.
 Tritium activity in liquid discharges represents tenths to ones % of annual limit.

-Application of emergency measures is currently ensured in compliance with the requirements of Act No. 541/2004 Coll.
-I. (see F.5).
+Application of emergency measures is currently ensured in compliance with the requirements of Act No. 541/2004 Coll. (see F.5).

 Documentation for authorization of the decommissioning stage contains, in compliance with the requirements of Act No. 541/2004 Coll.
-I and the ÚJD SR decree No. 58/2006 Coll.
-I.:
+I and the ÚJD SR decree No. 58/2006 Coll.:

-- Limits and conditions of safe decommissioning; - Quality system documentation and requirements for quality decommissioning; - On-site emergency plan; - Plan of decommissioning stage; - Concept of decommissioning for the period after the authorized decommissioning stage; - Plan of physical protection, including a contract with the Police Corps, as well as description of the method of implementation of aviation activities at the premises or near NI; - Radioactive waste management and shipment plan and plan for conventional waste management from decommissioning; - Document providing evidence on financial coverage of liability for nuclear damage; - Program of inspections of selected equipments; - Operational procedures determined by ÚJD SR; - Professional training system for employees; - Training programs for licensed employees; - Training programs for professionally competent staff; - Documents on meeting the qualification requirements for licensed staff and professionally competent staff; - Public protection plan for regions in the area at risk; - Modifications to boundaries of the nuclear installation; - Modifications to the size of the area endangered by nuclear installation; - Categorization of classified equipment into safety classes.
+- Limits and conditions of safe decommissioning; - Quality system documentation and requirements for quality decommissioning;

+- On-site emergency plan; - Plan of decommissioning stage; - Concept of decommissioning for the period after the authorized decommissioning stage; - Plan of physical protection, including a contract with the Police Corps, as well as description of the method of implementation of aviation activities at the premises or near NI; - Radioactive waste management and shipment plan and plan for conventional waste management from decommissioning; - Document providing evidence on financial coverage of liability for nuclear damage; - Program of inspections of selected equipments; - Operational procedures determined by ÚJD SR; - Professional training system for employees; - Training programs for licensed employees; - Training programs for professionally competent staff; - Documents on meeting the qualification requirements for licensed staff and professionally competent staff; - Public protection plan for regions in the area at risk; - Modifications to boundaries of the nuclear installation; - Modifications to the size of the area endangered by nuclear installation; - Categorization of classified equipment into safety classes.

-Decommissioning stage plan describes the initial and the final state of a nuclear installation and planned activities in the given stage, including their impact on the personnel of the nuclear installation and surrounding of the nuclear installation; it contains a statement that financial means necessary for implementation of the described activities will be provided and that the capacity of facilities for spent fuel and radioactive waste management will be in accordance with the decommissioning strategy and schedule.
+Plan of decommissioning describes the status of nuclear installation at the beginning and at the end of the relevant decommissioning stage and planned activities in the given stage, including their impact on the personnel of the nuclear installation and surrounding of the nuclear installation; it contains a statement that financial means necessary for implementation of the described activities will be provided and that the capacity of facilities for spent fuel and radioactive waste management will be in accordance with the decommissioning strategy and schedule.
 The decommissioning plan or decommissioning stage plan includes also an analysis of potential emergency situations and their consequences.
-In addition it should contain results of radiation situation control after the nuclear installation shutdown or after the preceding decommissioning stage and proposal of a program for radiation situation control after completion of the decommissioning stage.
+Plan of decommissioning stage also contains an analysis of possible emergency situations and their consequences.
+Part of the decommissioning plan or plan of decommissioning stage are outcome of control of radiation situation completed during the previous stage of decommissioning or shutting down the operation of NI and draft program of controls and monitoring of radiation situation after completing that stage of decommissioning.